springcomp/self-hosted-simplelogin/README.md

 > DomainKeys Identified Mail (DKIM) is an email authentication method designed to detect forged sender addresses in emails (email spoofing), a technique often used in phishing and email spam.

-Setting up DKIM is highly recommended to reduce the chance your emails ending up in the recipient's Spam folder.
+Setting up DKIM is highly recommended to reduce the chance for your emails ending up in the recipient's Spam folder.

 First you need to generate a private and public key for DKIM: